PhotoVoice Training with Legebitra in Slovenia

 The training sessions were a success, which has now facilitated Legebitra staff, volunteers, and service users, to 'speak to power' to ensure that they will now choose their own locally agreed issue, using the PhotoVoice method.
 This will take form through an upcoming exhibition of their own photographs and stories, which will be hosted at Legebrita.

-Feedback from the training sessions:
+Feedback from the training sessions stated that:

 -